 In a Japanese study published in the Journal of Dermatology, researchers found that avoidance of soy-containing foods for three months significantly reduced eczema symptoms.
 We really have to teach ourselves to be master label readers when it comes to soy, because it is a very common food additive and hiding in many different foods.

-The common theme and goal is to reduce our exposure to anything that increases inflammation in the body, which includes pro-inflammatory foods as well as common food allergies.
+The common theme and goal is to reduce our exposure to anything that increases inflammation in the body, which includes pro-inflammatory foods as well as common food allergens.

-In fact, any foods that you're sensitive too and eat all the time can cause a reaction and promote inflammation in the body
+In fact, any foods that you're sensitive to and eat all the time can cause a reaction and promote inflammation in the body

 The best way to figure out which foods are contributing to your eczema is to eliminate them for several weeks up to three months to see how your skin reacts and add them in one at a time.
 Keep a food diary and record any reactions.
 Of course, things like processed foods, cow's dairy and refined sugar might not need to be tested in such a way as we know of their negative effects in the body already, but more so the foods we typically deem as "healthy" for the general public that just might not work with your unique make up.